 Oregon is one of our favorite US states to visit.
-The combination of a gorgeous coastline, mountains, forests and deserts is hard to beat.
+The combination of gorgeous coastline, mountains, forests, and deserts is hard to beat.
 Throw in the cultural urban center and the state becomes the perfect destination for travelers.

 If you're planning a trip to Oregon, these would be my top recommendations for the Oregon Bucket List:

 1. The Oregon Coast